xinjuezou-whi/Open_Duck_reference_motion_generator/README.md

 - Nicer visualization ?
 Directly visualize using meshcat maybe.
 - A document to specify the reference motion format, if someone wants to convert some mocap data to use for the imitation reward ?
 - The repo duck themed, but it could be a generic motion generator based on placo for biped robots (will add sigmaban at some point)
+  - Sub TODO : explain how to add a new robot